Jashore Airport: History

-Jashore Airport was established by the Royal Air Force in 1940 to protect British India from Japanese aggression during World War II.
+Jashore Airport was constructed by the Royal Air Force in 1940 to protect British India from Japanese aggression during World War II.
 When British India gained independence after World War II, the Government of Pakistan opened the airport as a base for the Pakistan Air Force.
 Later in 1951 Pakistan International Airlines started operating flights from Jashore to Dhaka, Karachi, Lahore and Chattogram.
 At that time they operated only two flights a week from Dhaka to Jashore.
 And from 1951 to March 1971, the airport was used jointly by Pakistan International Airlines and Pakistan Air Force.
 When the war of independence started in Bangladesh in March 1971, Pakistan Air Force started using it for conducting war activities.
 On 6 December 1971, a Joint force of the Indian Army and the Liberation Army invaded East Pakistan, causing extensive damage to the airport.
 And when the city of Jashore fell, the entire Jashore district, including the airport, came under the joint forces of the Indian Army and the Liberation Army.
 And the Indian Air Force compensates the airport and makes it usable.
-Later, when Bangladesh became independent in 1972, the Indian Air Force handed over to the Bangladesh Air Force and Biman Bangladesh Airlines resumed flights from Dhaka to Jashore.
+Later, when Bangladesh became independent in 1972, the Indian Air Force handed over to the Bangladesh Air Force and Biman Bangladesh Airlines resumed planes from Dhaka to Jashore.